This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

-We are conditioned to believe that if a person isn’t perfectly organized at all times, that they are not as bright and capable as the other people who display clean neat and organized spaces.
+We are conditioned to believe that if a person isn’t perfectly organized at all times, they are not as bright and capable as the other people who display clean, neat, and organized spaces.

 The interesting thing is this: just because that is how we have been trained to think, that does not mean it is the correct way of thinking.